mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 So that is really [a] total picture of life and death, which is called [a] seamless monument.
 [Which] he really wanted to build up.

-To build up a seamless monument means not for him, [but] for all sentient beings, for the disciples who are still alive, from the *[unintelligible]*, to the future. *You* have to build a seamless monument – not for me, for *you*!
+To build up a seamless monument means not for him, [but] for all sentient beings – for the disciples who are still alive, from now on, to the future. *You* have to build a seamless monument – not for me, for *you*!

 That’s why Hsueh Tou added the comment, “A single hand does not make random sound.”
 It’s very simple and clear, and nothing to comment [on].